 Off peak hours: 7

-The main attraction of E.On’s Next Drive is a huge seven hours of the lowest-priced electricity, compared to the four or five hours offered by the rivals here.
+The main attraction of E.On’s Next Drive is a huge seven hours of the lowest-priced electricity, compared to the five hours offered by the rivals here.
 It’s a ‘dumb’ tariff so open to any car or charger and the off peak rate stretches from midnight to 7am.
-Those extra three hours would give 83 more miles of range every day in my example electric car.
+Those extra two hours would give 54 more miles of range every day in my example electric car.

 That means this tariff could be the cheapest for drivers who clock up more miles than average and might need to take on more charge overnight.
 You’d also be able to run other energy sapping appliances for longer too – for example using an immersion to heat the water ready for the morning rush to the shower would be easy as the power is still cheap at 7am.

 After a recent price cut the off-peak rate has been cut to 6.9p per kWh, making it the cheapest here.
-The peak cost has fallen fractionally too, but they are nothing special and the standing charges are towards the bottom of the chart too.
+The peak cost has fallen fractionally too, but not by enough to make a difference to our overall costings and the standing charges are towards the bottom of the chart too.

 The prices are fixed for a year and there are no exit fees either - so if you like to charge for longer, E.on could well work out the cheapest.